OfficialLachkid/Portfolio-Valentijn/Docs/Research_Chatbot.md

 - Use **GPT-4.1**, **Claude 3.5**, or **ChatGPT-5** **only when needed**
   → for tricky questions or higher-stakes reasoning.

 This approach keeps monthly operating costs extremely low while still allowing premium performance when appropriate.
+Switching between these LLMs and deciding which one to use can be done by adding **[OpenRouter.AI](https://openrouter.ai/)** (link)

 ---